Building resilience in children is critical to their success in life

 Children who lived in stressful environments are given a second chance at success when parents and care providers invest in building their resiliency.

 Building resiliency in children may seem like an impossible task, but its benefits far outweigh the struggle to achieve it.
 Webster’s dictionary defines resiliency as “an ability to recover from or adjust easily to misfortune or change.”
 Children and families experience stress due to situations such as poverty, community violence, parental depression or mental illness and medical illnesses.
-Children and families who experience these stressors can be helped by identifying strengths and building on resources.
+Michigan State University Extension says that children and families who experience these stressors can be helped by identifying strengths and building on resources.

 According to the article “Building Resilience: The Power to Cope with Adversity,” when building resiliency, it is helpful to look at four areas: the child, the family, the school and the larger community.